raventext/weather-app/README.md

 # 🌦 Weather App

 A simple and responsive **Weather App** that fetches real-time weather data using the **OpenWeatherMap API**.
-The app dynamically updates the background with weather-specific GIFs, supports "Enter" key search, and remembers the last searched city.
+The app dynamically updates the background with weather-specific GIF and remembers the last searched city.

 ## 🚀 Features

 ✅ **Search Weather by City Name**
-✅ **"Enter" Key Support for Quick Search**
 ✅ **Fetch and Display Current Weather** (Temperature, Condition, Feels Like, etc.)
 ✅ **Local Time Display**
 ✅ **Weather-Based GIF Background** 🌤️ 🌧️ ⛈️ ❄️